Hewlett-Packard-ESS/docker-rabbitmq/README.md

 ## Traps
 I've spent a silly amount of time ensuring that we trap all of the SIGTERM SIGKILL signals etc so that the instance/cluster remains stable, you can quite happily `docker restart <id>` or `docker stop <id> && docker stop <id>` and everything will continue to work well.

-I've also ensure that when you stop the containers, RabbitMQ is gracefully closed down rather than brutally killed by docker.
+I've also ensured that when you stop the containers, RabbitMQ is gracefully closed down rather than brutally killed by docker.

 ## Clustering
 This container supports clustering with some simple environment variables.
 The docker-compose file below shows you how to create a three rabbit cluster: